comic book man scratching his head

 SynopsisReproduction of painting with this commentary: "Howl of the Weather" by Frederick Remington portrays the dangerous life of early "voyageurs" who explored our western wilderness.
 Much of the then inaccessible land was first seen from canoes built in imitation of Indian models.

-ContentGenre: Western
+ContentGenre: Western-frontier

 The data in the additional content section is courtesy of the Grand Comics Database under a Creative Commons Attribution License.
 More details about this comic may be available in their page here

-Disclaimer: If you have come to this site to find pirated or illegal material, you will be disappointed!
-We only hold comic books and images that are in the Public Domain.
-If you suspect that any of our content may be infringing copyright, then please use our contact page to let us know.
+We aim to house only content in the Public Domain.
+If you suspect that any of our material may be infringing copyright, then please use our contact page to let us know.
 So we can investigate further.